idugalic/micro-ecommerce/README.md

 ## Running Instructions
 ### ___Local___
 - Before try to run the services, make sure you have Neo4J and MongoDB running on localhost (on default ports).
 - To run the services localy, just execute "mvn spring-boot:run" in each project subfolder.
-Run Configuration server project first, then Authorizatins service ...
+Run 'Configuration server' project first, then 'Authorization' service ...
 - After you run services, trigger shell scripts under script folder of each service to create sample data.

 #### Usage